Kong/docs.konghq.com/src/mesh/features/rbac.md

 {% endnavtabs %}
 {% endnavtab %}
 {% navtab `targetRef` selectors %}
-Policies 2.0 don't use old selectors like sources and destinations.
-They are based on targetRef selector.
-You can specify to which targetRef kinds users should have access.
+For policies using `targetRef` selector.
+You can specify which `targetRef` kinds users should have access to.

 {% navtabs %}
 {% navtab Kubernetes %}